Drugs and alcohol

 Talk To Frank is a resource that provides objective information on drugs and their effects, and advice on how to stop or where to find help.
 It also provides support for those worried about someone else’s drug use.

-You can also talk to your doctor.
+You can also talk to your doctor about any concerns you have regarding drug use.

-- NHS Choices – information on students and smoking, alcohol and drugs.
+- NHS Choices – information on students and smoking, alcohol and drugs

 - NHS Choices Alcohol support

-- Alcoholics Anonymous (AA) – a free self-help group which helps people get sober with regular support.
+- Alcoholics Anonymous (AA) – a free self-help group which helps people get sober with regular support

 The Student Alcohol and Substance Misuse Policy sets out the approach the College will normally take when the consumption of drugs and/or alcohol affects the performance of its students.